-Establishing the commission
+Establishing the Climate Change Commission

-The Climate Change Response (Zero Carbon) Amendment Bill (the bill) provides a framework for reducing emissions by 2050 and achieving a climate resilient future.
+The Climate Change Response (Zero Carbon) Amendment Act 2019 (the Act) came into force on 14 November 2019.
+It provides a framework for reducing emissions by 2050 and achieving a climate resilient future.
 This includes the establishment of an independent Climate Change Commission.
-The bill is currently going through the parliamentary process [New Zealand Parliament Pāramata Aotearoa website].
-It is expected to be enacted by the end of 2019.
-The commission would be operational shortly afterwards.
+The Minister for Climate Change announced the establishment of the Commission on 17 December 2019.

 Cabinet agreed that the work of the establishment team include, but not be limited to: